klaudhaus/lit-up/README.md

 * `view`

 A function that takes the keys `model`  and `up` and returns a view representation of that model as a `lit-html` template result with events handled via `up`.
-If not specified defaults to a view function that returns the text "No view specified".
+If not specified defaults to a view function that displays the text "No view specified".

 * `render`